Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Insights from Practical Case Study

 As shown in Table \ref{T:testsuite}, each set of priorities induces interpretable optimal prices and passenger decisions.
-The minimum, mean, and maximum real-world route prices in the service region are respectively \$4, \$10.23, and \$54.46, while those given by our model are in the range \$0-\$60.37; thus optimal fares are set at the correct order of magnitude across all regimes.
-Intuitively, route prices are the highest for the revenue maximizing regime, and they decrease gradually as the importance of VMT or passenger utility increases.
+The minimum, mean, and maximum real-world route prices in the service region are respectively \$4, \$10.23, and \$54.46, while those given by our model are in the range \$0-\$60.37; thus optimal fares are set at the correct order of magnitude in all regimes.
+Intuitively, route prices are the highest for the profit maximizing regime, and they decrease gradually as the importance of VMT or passenger utility increases.
 System-wide performance metrics are normalized against the best possible values across tested regimes, naturally achieved by each metric's corresponding single-objective optimization.
-The lowest revenue is achieved in regimes that solely maximize passenger utility or minimize VMT, because very low prices achieve very low revenues, but increase passenger happiness and entice more passengers away from single-occupancy vehicles.
-Analogously, the highest fares achieve the highest revenue, with more passengers electing to travel outside the system, and lowering overall passenger utility.
+The lowest profit is achieved in regimes that solely maximize passenger utility or minimize VMT, because very low prices achieve very low profit, but increase passenger happiness and entice more passengers away from single-occupancy vehicles.
+Analogously, highest fares achieve the highest profit, with more passengers electing to travel outside the system, and lowering overall passenger utility.
 System-wide outcomes vary smoothly with gradually changing alliance priorities.
-Note that even under single-objective revenue maximization,, route prices remain in the ballpark of real-world fares.
-While both base fares and discount multiplier reach their upper limits, the both optimal markups stay in the interior of the allowable range.
-We attribute the model's realism to the incorporation of the endogenous passenger choice model into the fare-setting model, as opposed to modeling exogenous demand parametrically.
+Even under single-objective profit maximization, route prices remain in the ballpark of real-world fares.
+While base fares and discount multiplier reach their upper limits, both optimal markups stay in the interior of the allowable range.
 These intuitive observations confirm that our fare-setting model is suitable for generating trustworthy qualitative insights.